stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 data and wish to either pull it apart (like here) or just borrow its values.
 Either way, we get the parts of a structure.

-The syntax used for borrowing is just like that used in `match`.
+The syntax is like that used in `match`.
+Here we are explicitly borrowing the values.

 ```rust
     let (ref n,ref s) = t;